zzzprojects/learn-orm/tutorials/efcore-exceptions/getting-started.md

 **EntityFrameworkCore.Exceptions.SqlServer** is a NuGet library that handles database errors easily when working with Entity Framework Core.

 - When using Entity Framework Core for data access all database exceptions are wrapped in `DbUpdateException`.
- - If you need to find whether the exception was caused by a unique constraint, the value being too long or the value missing for a required column you need to dig into the concrete DbException subclass instance and check the error code to determine the exact cause.
+- If you need to find whether a unique constraint caused the exception, the value being too long or the value missing for a required column, you need to dig into the concrete DbException subclass instance and check the error code to determine the exact cause.
 - You can catch specific exceptions such as `UniqueConstraintException`, `CannotInsertNullException`, `MaxLengthExceededException`, `NumericOverflowException` or `ReferenceConstraintException` instead of generic `DbUpdateException`.

 ## Installation